 Thank you for visiting Revival Houses!
-I hope you find it helpful as a way of keeping up with all the great special film programming going on in Los Angeles.
+I hope you find it helpful as a way of keeping up with all the great special film programming in Los Angeles.

 This page describes the terms for using the site, some site features, and how data is and isn't used.
 I'm an advocate for web users and privacy myself, so it's important to me to provide this information upfront.